RealVNF/common-utils/README.md

-# coord-env-interface
+# common-utils
 Interface definition between coordination algorithms and environments.
-Includes Non-RL algorithms(Random Schedule, Shortest Path, Load Balance) and environment as example.
+Includes a dummy environment as example.

 ## Project structure

 * `src/spinterface`: Interface definition between the scale and place algorithm and the environment.
-* `src/algorithms`: Random Schedule, Shortest Path and Load Balance algorithm implementation.
 * `src/dummy-env`: Dummy environment/simulation implementation.